microsoft/CosmosDB_Multi-Tenant/README.md

 Autoscale provisioned throughput is well suited for mission-critical workloads that have variable or unpredictable traffic patterns, and require SLAs on high performance and scale.

-Select 'Data Explorer' from the left pane and expand 'SaaS_Multitenant_DB' database.
+Select 'Data Explorer' from the left pane and expand 'DedicatedThroughputDB' database.

+Expand **GoodFellasHotel** container.
-Select 'Scale' setting.
+Select **Scale & Settings** setting.

-Change Max RU/s back to '4000' and select save button if you have not already.
+Change Max RU/s back to '4000' and select **save** button on the top bar.

 It will change the throughput instantly without impacting the current workloads.